MADHATdm/MADHAT/README.md

 10      0.8734
 50      7.7765
 100     13.6097
-500     33.7307
+500     33.6607
 ```
 where the mass is a floating point number that specifies the dark matter mass in GeV and energy spectrum (1-100 GeV) is a floating point number that specifies the integrated photon energy spectrum between 1 and 100 GeV.
 This file can be of arbitraty length, and must end with a line of data (no additional newlines).
+The MADHAT package includes the dmtest.in template file, as well as four dark matter model files for two-body annihilation to b quarks, W bosons, muon pairs, and tau pairs.

 ### Dwarf ID Numbers